How to contribute documentation¶

 - Getting the current wiki & templates for all sites we want to create

-Head over to this documentation’s GitHub repository, click on the green button download or clone and select Download ZIP from the drop down and unpack it in a folder of your choice and move to the folder “supplementary”.
+Head over to this documentation’s GitHub repository, click on the green button download or clone and select Download ZIP from the drop down and unpack it in a folder of your choice and move to the folder “supplementary/devices”.
 Inside there are a few files of interest for us:

 You can open each of these in a multitude of editors but the simple gedit which is pre-installed on Ubuntu suffices.